Tengyez/bcdwatch/README.md

-# Project Title
+# BCD-Wristwatch

-Simple overview of use/purpose.
+A pcb wristwatch using a display of 13 led using binary coded decimal 1248.

 ## Description